midpark/idea-box/sony-ericsson-w660i-remastered.md

 - Messaging application
 - Gallery/Photos application
 - File manager
-- Terminal emulator
+- Terminal emulator (Something like Termux)

 ## Root privileges
 Root access would be disabled by default.
+The phone would need to be rooted by the user to enable it.
-There would be a terminal program/executable that would be available for download by the manufacturer that would use a special kernel call that is not available elsewhere in the system to trigger the root permission activator.
+~~There would be a terminal program/executable that would be available for download by the manufacturer that would use a special kernel call that is not available elsewhere in the system to trigger the root permission activator.~~

 ## Interface
 ### Functionality